testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ## ⚪️ 2.
-Don't specify a port
+Specify a specific port only in production

 :white_check_mark:  **Do:**
-For proper teardown, the app must expose for the testing a start and stop methods that will initialize and teardown all resources
+Let the web server randomize a port in testing to allow multiple processes and instances.
+Specifying a specific port in testing will prevent two testing processes from running at the same time.
+In production, specify a specific port in an environment variable and use it.
+In testing, specify no port.

 <br/>

 👀  **Alternatives:**
-The application under test can avoid opening connections and delegate this to the test, however this will make a change between production and test code.
-Alternativelly, one can just let the test runner kill the resources but then with frequent testing many connections will leak and might choke the machine
+You may initialize one webserver in a dedicated processes, but then the tests and API under test won't be on the same process and many features like coverage and test doubles won't be feasible

 <br/>